kosivantsov/mybible-cli-python/README.md

 ![mybible-cli icon](icons/icon.png "mybible-cli icon")
 # About

-`mybible-cli.py` is a command line utility to query [MyBible.zone](https://mybible.zone/en/) modules.
-It has been inspired by [diatheke](https://wiki.crosswire.org/Frontends:Diatheke) – a command line utility for [Crosswire Sword](http://www.crosswire.org/sword/index.jsp) modules.
+`mybible-cli.py` is a command line utility for querying [MyBible.zone](https://mybible.zone/en/) modules.
+It was inspired by [diatheke](https://wiki.crosswire.org/Frontends:Diatheke) — a command line utility for [Crosswire Sword](http://www.crosswire.org/sword/index.jsp) modules.
-The main goal of `mybible-cli.py` is only to get the required text, not to perform search or analyze the matched data, as there are other tools that can do that.
-The output of the tool can be piped, so there are limitless possibilities to do whatever is needed with the output text.
-Though MyBible module format specification describes more than one module type, the script works only with Bible modules.
-Any other modules (commentaries, devotions, plans, etc.) will be invisible to the script.
-A good place to get modules is [ph4.org website](https://www.ph4.org/b4_index.php?hd=b).
+The main goal of `mybible-cli.py` is just to get the required text, not to perform searches or analyze the matched data, as there are other tools that can do that.
+The output of the tool can be piped, so there are unlimited possibilities to do whatever you want with the output text.
+Although the MyBible module format specification describes more than one module type, the script only works with Bible modules.
+All other modules (commentaries, devotions, plans, etc.) are invisible to the script.
+A good place to get modules is the [ph4.org  website](https://www.ph4.org/b4_index.php?hd=b).

 # Installation

 `mybible-cli.py` is a self-contained script with no dependencies on anything other than Python 3.12.
-No installation is required, the script can run from anywhere.
-If you find it useful, though, it might be better to copy or symlink it anywhere in your $PATH (%PATH%).
+No installation is required, the script can be run from anywhere.
+However, if you find it useful, you may want to copy or symlink it somewhere in your $PATH (%PATH%).
-Here's one of the ways to do it:
+Here's one way to do it:

 ```  bash
 git clone https://github.com/kosivantsov/mybible-cli.git